5 Myths About Metabolism

-1. Metabolism never returns to normal.
+Myth 1: Metabolism never returns to normal.

-2. Metabolism should be the same as your peers.
+Myth 2: Metabolism should be the same as your peers.

 When you are recovering, your body is repairing muscle, bone, organs, and deep essential fat tissues.
-This process uses a lot of energy, more than the average person.
-Often times, your eating disorder leaves you unsure of how much you should be eating so you might rely on comparing your meal plan or even your own portions to peers around you.
+This process uses a lot of energy.
+More than the average person.
+Often times, your eating disorder leaves you unsure of how much you should be eating.
+You might rely on comparing your meal plan or even your own portions to peers around you.
 Aside from eating disorder recovery this is an inaccurate comparison.

-3. Metabolism is the same as your Resting Metabolic Rate (RMR).
+Myth 3: Metabolism is the same as your Resting Metabolic Rate (RMR).

-In addition to RMR, we expend energy through the activities of normal daily activities like doing laundry, drinking water, etc. Even if you are fairly sedentary in your day such as studying or sitting at a desk, you still use energy above and beyond your basic bodily needs.
+In addition to RMR, we expend energy through normal daily activities like laundry, drinking water, etc. Even if you are fairly sedentary in your day (studying or sitting) you still use energy above and beyond your basic bodily needs.
 Something we don’t hear about often is the energy we expend digesting our food.
 That’s right, you use energy to eat!
 This process is called the thermic effect of food or TEF.

-Finally, we consider physical activity outside of daily life – like yoga, taking a walk with a friend, playing a sport, etc. We often assume metabolism is a net zero process – calories eaten weighted against calories burned in exercise.
+Also consider physical activity outside of daily life – like yoga, taking a walk with a friend, playing a sport, etc. We often assume metabolism is a net zero process – calories eaten weighted against calories burned in exercise.
 Instead, a simplified version of the complex process includes: metabolism = RMR + activities of daily life + TEF + physical activity.
 Most people would be surprised to know that their RMR is 50-65% of their energy needs.
 For example, a 25-year-old 140-pound female would use approximately 1300 calories just to function her body in a day.

-4. If you eat more than usual, you will gain weight.
+Myth 4: If you eat more than usual, you will gain weight.

-It’s common to assume that if we eat more than our bodies need at any given moment, the “extra” energy will go right into storage (read: fat).
-This is not necessarily true as our bodies have lots of storage sites that serve as temporary places to store energy to be used later.
+It’s common to assume that if we eat more than our bodies “need” at any given moment, the “extra” energy will go right into storage (read: fat).
+This is not necessarily true.
+Bodies have lots of storage sites that serve as temporary places to store energy to be used later.

-5. Green tea and spicy foods increase your metabolism.
+Myth 5; Green tea and spicy foods increase your metabolism.